flouciel/flouciel.github.io/src/content/blog/telegram-bot-newsletter.md

 ### <span class="accent">Situation</span>

-As a cybersecurity practitioner, staying updated on the latest threats, vulnerabilities, and security news is essential.
-However, keeping up with the flood of information from various sources (blogs, forums, vulnerability databases, etc.) can be overwhelming and time-consuming.
-The objective was clear: How could I streamline the process of receiving timely and relevant security updates without losing track of critical news?
+Being in cybersecurity, you gotta stay on top of the latest threats, vulnerabilities, and security news.
+But let’s be real — it’s a total headache trying to keep up with the endless stream of info from blogs, forums, and databases.
+It gets overwhelming fast.
+So, I had one goal in mind: how do I make this whole process easier and still keep up with the important stuff without drowning in updates?

 ### <span class="accent">Complication</span>

 The first challenge I encountered was information overload.
-The cybersecurity landscape is continuously changing, with new vulnerabilities and attacks being discovered every day.
+The cybersecurity landscape is continuously changing, with new vulnerabilities and attacks being popping up daily.
 While I understood the value of remaining informed, the sheer amount of information made it impossible to keep up.

-Here's an overview of the challenges I encountered:
+Here’s a quick rundown of the challenges I faced:

-- Time-consuming manual checks: I had to visit multiple websites and blogs, often spending hours scanning headlines to find valuable updates.
+- Time drain: I spent hours hopping between websites and blogs, manually scanning headlines for useful updates.
-- Missed updates: With information scattered across different platforms, I often missed critical updates that could impact my work or the security posture of my organization.
+- Missed stuff: Important updates slipped through the cracks because the info was scattered all over the place.
-- Lack of organization: Security updates were spread across different channels, making it hard to keep track of everything in one place.
+- Lack of organization: Keeping track of security updates was a mess since they were spread across so many channels.

 ### <span class="accent">Resolution</span>: Two Approaches to Stay Updated on Security News

 #### 1. Traditional Way: Email Notifications
-The first solution I considered was setting up email notifications for the blogs, newsletters, and sources I follow.
-Many security websites and blogs offer the option to receive email updates whenever a new post is published.
+The first thing I tried was setting up email notifications for the blogs, newsletters, and other resources I follow.
+Many security websites and blogs offer the option to receive email updates whenever they post something new.

 - Email Subscriptions: I could subscribe to email newsletters or set up alerts for specific security topics or sources.
-- Daily Digest: Most platforms offer daily or weekly email summaries of the latest posts, helping me stay informed without checking websites frequently.
+- Daily Digest: Most platforms offer daily or weekly email summaries of the latest posts, making it easier to stay in the loop without constantly checking websites.

-While email notifications seemed like an easy and traditional option, but:
+This has its pros and cons.
+It’s straightforward and helps me get things done much faster, but it does have some drawbacks:

-- Clutter: My inbox could get flooded with emails from multiple sources, making it hard to filter out the important ones.
+- Clutter: My inbox would quickly get flooded with emails from various sources, making it tough to sift through and find the important ones.
 - Limited Control: Email services often lack fine-grained control over what content I receive and when, leading to less customization.

 ![email-noti](@assets/images/tldr-email.png)

 #### 2. Telegram bot.

-The second, and ultimately preferred, solution was to build a Telegram bot that could automatically send updates from my chosen security sources.
-Since I use Telegram daily, it made perfect sense to leverage it for receiving updates.
+The second, and ultimately better, solution was to create a Telegram bot that could automatically send updates from my chosen security sources.
+Since I use Telegram daily, it made perfect sense to use it for receiving updates.

 Here's how it setup: